connorjhaynes/TeX2Canvas/README.md

 ```
 TeX --> --> Substitute --> MM2HTML --> TeX2Dict --> Dict2HTMl --> Canvas
 ```
 On Linux, this is as simple as downloading the script and placing it in a directory with your TeX, naming your TeX `input.tex`, and running `python3 textocanvas3.py > out.html`.
 From here I recommend opening your Canvas page in __raw HTML editor mode__ and pasting the HTML where it belongs.
+This is because the "pretty" HTML editor in Canvas will mess with the math-mode content.

 There is some (inactive) code left in the project from my attempts to implement [TeXZilla](https://fred-wang.github.io/TeXZilla/) and [LaTeX2HTMl](https://www.latex2html.org/), but I was dissatisfied with the performance of both, or at least with my implementation of their functionality.
 I may return to these later, for now I am looking into [Pandoc](https://pandoc.org/).

 As far as I am aware, the above workflow requires the following manual editing:
 * Replace any TikZ pictures, figures, etc. with images stored in Canvas
-* Replace any `\emph{}` macros with the HTML italics tags
+* Replace any `\emph{}` macros with the HTML italics tags, and similarly for `\textbf{}`
 * Replace any diacritics (e.g. `jalape\~nos`) with their HTML counterparts
 * Replace any TeX macros contained inside of `\text{}` macros with something different (varies)
 * Implement any `enumerate` or `itemize` environments with their HTML counterparts